Lewis-Barnett-NOAA/Bering_redesign/README.md

 ## Scripts

-The analysis is coded into 12 scripts and can be found in Bering_redesign/Scripts/ms sampling designs/ for manuscript 1, with similar structure for manuscript 2 in Bering_redesign/Scripts/ms slope/ that incorporates the contental slope operating models:
+The analysis is coded into 12 scripts and can be found in Bering_redesign/Scripts/ms sampling designs/ for manuscript 1, with similar structure for manuscript 2 in Bering_redesign/Scripts/ms slope/ that incorporates the continental slope operating models:

 -   r0.
 Creates figures of the study area, sampling stations, and existing sampling design.
 -   r1.
 Converts raw bottom-trawl data into the input data frame for the species distribution models.